 Should the money be moved to index funds?

-In the last 1 year, given the way markets have turned, several new investors have been thinking if they should actually just for go for passively managed equity index funds / exchange traded funds (ETFs).
+At the end of 2018, given the way markets were, several investors wondered if they were better off with passively managed equity index funds / exchange traded funds (ETFs).

 However, I have another question to ask.